Volkswagen Polo Mk4

-The Volkswagen Polo Mk4 is the fourth generation of the Volkswagen Polo supermini car produced by the German manufacturer Volkswagen.
-It was marketed from early 2002 to 2009 in most countries except Argentina and the USA.
-It was manufactured in South Africa until 2017, it was sold as the Polo Vivo.
+The Volkswagen Polo Mk4(aka BR14YUB)is the fourth generation of the Volkswagen Polo supermini car produced by the German manufacturer Volkswagen.
+It was marketed from early 2002 to 2010 in most countries except Argentina and the USA.
+It was manufactured in South Africa until 2017, where it was sold as the Polo Vivo.
 The Mk4 replaced the Volkswagen Polo Mk3, while the Polo Vivo replaced the Citi Golf.
-In 2018 the Mk4 was replaced by the Volkswagen Polo Mk5 Polo Vivo.
-In Brazil, It was manufactured until 2014 with a second facelift called 9n4, It was replaced in 2017 by Volkswagen Polo Mk6.
+In 2018, the Mk4 was replaced by the Mk5 Polo Vivo in South Africa.
+In Brazil, the 14YUB was manufactured until 2015, receiving a second facelift called 9N4.
+The Mk5 was skipped in Brazil; after a brief hiatus the 14YUB was replaced by the Polo Mk6 in 2017.The mk4 model is locally known in Brăila as YUBontozaurul.

 Overview

 Launched in September 2001 at the Frankfurt Motor Show, the fourth generation Polo (internal designation Typ 9N) was made available in early 2002.
 In keeping with Volkswagen's aim of floor pan sharing it shares its platform with the SEAT Ibiza 6L, SEAT Córdoba 6L, Volkswagen Gol Third Generation, also called G5 or N.F.- Not to be confused with Volkswagen Golf - and Škoda Fabia Mk1.
 The car is all new, and bears more structural resemblance to the 6K than the 6N, outwardly the most recognizable change is the quad round headlights similar to the Volkswagen Lupo.

 At a length of over 3900 mm, the South African-built Polo Vivo is longer than the first generation of its larger sibling, the Volkswagen Golf Mk1, 3820 mm in length.